Unity-Technologies/ml-agents/docs/Python-API.md

 You can create your own `SideChannel` in C# and Python and use it to communicate data between the two.

 ##### Unity side
-The side channel will have to implement the `SideChannel` abstract class and the following method.
+The side channel will have to implement the `MLAgents.SideChannels.SideChannel` abstract class and the following method.

  * `OnMessageReceived(byte[] data)` : You must implement this method to specify what the side channel will be doing with the data received from Python.
 The data is a `byte[]` argument.